SAN FRANCISCO -- Enterprises have leapt all the barriers to Linux adoption in the data center and are focusing

 Lyford: In 1998, Linuxcare started out by saying, 'The big obstacle to Linux adoption is support.'
 Then, we ended up doing a bunch of work for OEMs, like IBM and HP.
 Now, commercial companies have gotten on board with supporting their Linux customers and [saying] that Linux is an equal, if not more equal OS to Windows or Solaris or HP-UX or AIX.
 So we're past that old obstacle.

 In 2003, a lot of the perceptions about barriers have been laid to rest.
 Now, people are dealing with practicalities.
 In the past, they deployed platforms that had a set of tools wrapped around it that made it into a complete offering.
-As we were working with customers, the thing we saw clearly lacking was a set of tools to make Linux more manageable, manageable around things [that are] important, like rollback,
+As we were working with customers, the thing we saw clearly lacking was a set of tools to make Linux more manageable, manageable around things [that are] important, like rollback, for instance.

 By the way, they need to roll back because -- even if they've done a lot of testing -- at some point, somebody will take the wrong thing in and cause the system to go down.
 Then they'll desperately wish they could take back their 'enter.'